-It used to be the case where people would count keywords and try to rank by having the exact percentage of keywords Google was looking for.
+It used to be the case that people would count keywords and try to rank by having the exact percentage of keywords Google was looking for.
 Before that they used to cram thousands of keywords into their meta tags regardless if they had anything to do with the page or not.
 Now we strive to keep the site focused.
 Meta Tags should reflect the site’s content.

-Your titles should be attention getting.
+Your titles should be attention-getting.
 See my post on titles and how they can drive traffic to your site.
 They shouldn’t be vague.
 They should have your keywords in them and the first one on your page should be an h1 title tag.

 Like I just said make sure your keywords are in the titles.
 Your h1 tags should be followed by an h2 tag.

-Long tail searches should follow your h1 title tags.
+Long-tail searches should follow your h1 title tags.
 What is a long tail search?
-A long tail search or keyword is a 3+ keyword phrase that you are searching for specifically.
+A long-tail search or keyword is a 3+ keyword phrase that you are searching for specifically.